arbor-sim/arbor/doc/tutorial/network_ring_mpi.rst

 The execution
 *************

 Step **(16)** runs the simulation.
 Since we have more cells this time, which are connected in series, it will take some time for the action potential to propagate.
-In the :ref:`ring network <tutorialnetworkring>` we could see it takes about 5 ms for the signal to propagate through one cell, so let's set the runtime to ``5*ncells``.
+In the :ref:`ring network <tutorialnetworkring>`, we could see it takes about 5 ms for the signal to propagate through one cell, so let's set the runtime to ``5*ncells``.

 .. literalinclude:: ../../python/example/network_ring_mpi.py
    :language: python